 A splint (or night guard) fits over your top or bottom teeth and helps keep your teeth apart, thereby relaxing the muscles, repositioning your TMJ and reducing pain.
 There are different types of appliances used for different purposes.
 A night guard helps you stop clenching or grinding your teeth and reduces muscle tension at night.
 It also helps to protect the cartilage and joint surfaces.

 A soft diet is also a important step to begin with as you are experiencing symptoms with you joint.

 In addition certain patients respond well to over the counter anti-inflammatory medications, such as Ibuprofen, and sometimes the use of muscle relaxants are beneficial.
 Using a physical therapist or chiropractor is beneficial to certain patients who have a TMJ disorder.
 These therapies will treat certain disorders which can be interrelated to TMJ problems.
 Stress reduction also helps with the recovery of TMJ issues.
 The majority of patients with TMJ disorders respond well to these nonsurgical management strategies, but this takes time and effort on your behalf.

 There are certain patients who do not respond well to these non surgical approaches and over time may require a surgical procedure to alleviate their TMJ disorder.
-Dr. Barbick has treated numerous TMJ patients with arthroscopic surgery, arthocentesis, arthroplasty, and total temporomandibular joint reconstruction.
+Drs.
+Barbick, Langston, Bedi or Hamilton have treated numerous TMJ patients with arthroscopic surgery, arthocentesis, arthroplasty, and total temporomandibular joint reconstruction.

 Arthrocentesis – This is a minimally invasive procedure that can be performed in our office.
 It involves lysis and lavage within the temporomandibular joint, which is the washing and manipulation of the joint under intravenous anesthesia.
 Steroids are placed directly into the joint space thus reducing inflammation of the TMJ.